thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-coding.md

 Because we can release more frequently, we are not holding up changes until a feature is deemed complete.
 No, we deploy bits of features piecemeal into production.
 Hence, we receive early feedback on how these changes behave and adapt accordingly.
 For this reason, we also drive down the [Cost of Delay](https://blackswanfarming.com/cost-of-delay/).
 Again, that makes the delivery cheaper.

-Because we are now releasing smaller bits and pieces into the wild, it also becomes far less risky, because he changesets are smaller.
+Because we are now releasing smaller bits and pieces into the wild, it also becomes far less risky, because the changesets are smaller.

 Though, that is hard work.
 We are continuously solving the hard problem of keeping the application working as we go instead of having to solve this at the end when it is time to release.
 But it pays off.
 We can stop at any time.
 We prevent the sunk cost involved in getting halfway through a big change and then having to abandon it.